 You'll notice, that despite not being in the UK I was shown sites that either ended with .co.uk or that directly related to the London theatre.

-Moving to Hong Kong now (by tacking on /?gl=hk), I searched for movies and lo and behold a SERP that contained a Hong Kong movie theatre Local Pack displayed:
+Moving to Hong Kong now (by tacking on /?gl=hk), I searched for 'movie theatre' and lo and behold a SERP that contained a Hong Kong movie theatre Local Pack displayed:

-The other way to workaround Google's recent geolocation resection is to finish amending the URL after executing a search.
+The other way to see Google international results is to amend the URL after executing a search.
 The upshot here is that you can actually see the results change by amending the URL.

-So let's start by opening a new incognito window and again entering in your google.com/ncr, but this time entering the query right into the search box without further amending the URL.
-Now, once you've entered your search and are on the results page, head back up to the URL and enter &gl=us, or &gl=uk, or &gl=se, etc., etc., at the end of the URL.
+So let's start by entering the query right into the search box without further amending the URL.
+Now, once you've entered your search and are on the results page, head back up to the URL and enter /&gl=us, or /&gl=uk, or /&gl=se, etc., etc., at the end of the URL.
 (Take note, when using this method to use ‘&’ after the / and not ‘?’.)

 I hope you've found this little trick helpful, and as always, let me know if you have any questions.